-The Academy has outstanding agreements to a lease building.
-Due to the implementation of GASB Statement 87, this lease has met the criteria of leases thus requiring them to be recorded by the Academy.
+The Academy has outstanding agreements to lease building space.
+Due to the implementation of GASB Statement 87, these leases have met the criteria of leases thus requiring them to be recorded by the Academy.
 The future lease payments were discounted based on the interest rate implicit in the lease or using the Academy's incremental borrowing rate.
 This discount is being amortized over the life of the lease.
+At year end, accumulated depreciation totaled \$658,100, with a net book value of \$4,314,209.
+The table below discloses the current year activity on the lease obligation.